turdusmerula/logpp/README.md

 log++
 ======

-log++ is a library for fast and simple logging purpose.
-When I created it I wasn't aware of the existence of Boost.log so it's pretty similar but not compatible.
+log++ is a library for fast and simple logging purpose, it is able to log into console, file or mongodb database.

 Log++ is able to log inside simultaneous streams at the same time and automatically prepend informations to the data logged.

+Note: When I created this library I wasn't aware of the existence of Boost.log so it's pretty similar but not compatible.
-Note: Once you do not need the special abilities  of log++ such as adding file name to the logged data I strongly recommend you to use the Boost.log data logger that may be more stable.
+Note: Once you do not need the special abilities of log++ such as adding file name to the logged data or logging to mongodb I strongly recommend you to use the Boost.log data logger that may be more stable.

 Building log++
 =====